paldepind/flyd/README.md

 ## Tutorial

-Flyd gives you two functions as the building blocks for creating reactive dataflows.
+Flyd gives you streams as the building block for creating reactive dataflows.
-The first, `stream`, creates a representation of a value that changes over time.
+The function `stream` creates a representation of a value that changes over time.
 At first sight it works a bit like a getter-setter:

 ```javascript